baihuqian/baihuqian.github.io/_posts/2017-01-07-OOP-in-Scala.md

 ---
-title: OOP in Scala
+title: Object-Oriented Programming in Scala
+tags:
-tags: Scala
+ - Scala
+ - Learning
+ - OOP
 ---

 This article outlines classes, objects, and traits, and Object-Oriented Programming in Scala.